nullptrT/liblogcpp/README.md

 * `LIBLOGCPP_INCLUDE_DIR`: The directory, where the headers are located in `liblogcpp/` (usually `/usr/include`)
 * `LIBLOGCPP_LIBRARY`: The static library you can link into your program.
 It's only useful, if you use `stdlog`
 * `LIBLOGCPP_VERSION_STRING`: The current version of liblogcpp.

+## License:

+This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+* Copyright (C) 2015 Linux Gruppe IRB, TU Dortmund <linux@irb.cs.tu-dortmund.de>
+* Copyright (C) 2015-2016 Sebastian Lau <lauseb644@gmail.com>

 ## Usage